 Provide a source of pollen and nectar for any bees that are active during the winter months.

 Bees need flowers whenever they're active.
 There are very few winter-flowering plants in the wild in Britain, so without our gardens, bees would starve.
 They need open flowers, with easy access to pollen and nectar.
 Bedding plants such as winter pansies are of no use – they either have no pollen or nectar or bees can't access it.

-Here are 10 flowering plants that will help bees survive the winter and on into spring.
+Here are eight flowering plants that will help bees survive the winter and on into spring.
 They have the added bonus of bringing much-needed colour to your garden in the coldest months.

 Winter aconite, Eranthis hyemalis, carpets the ground at the start of the year with bright, buttercup-like flowers that have a ruff of green leaves.
 These bulbs are ideal for naturalising under deciduous trees and shrubs.

-There are sevearl winter-flowering varieties of Clematis cirrhosa, including ‘Freckles‘ and ‘Wisley Cream’.
+There are several winter-flowering varieties of Clematis cirrhosa, including 'Freckles' and 'Wisley Cream'.
 Both climbers have glossy, dark green leaves and produce small, pale flowers from late autumn.

 Mahonia's clusters of often scented winter flowers are a magnet for bees.
 The leaves are leathery and evergreen, and flowers are usually followed by dark purple berries.
 Try the varieties 'Apollo' and 'Buckland'.